VOL. IV - CHAPTER 7

 - Nellie Valentyne Elphick.
 Born 1904.
 Nellie died in 1919 in Cuckfield.

 In 1901 Walter and Mary Jane's daughter Emily Elphick, aged 14 was a kitchen maid at Windmill HIll Place working for Herbert Curteis, a JP for Sussex, his wife and two daughters.
+In 1939 she may have been in the East Sussex County Mental Hospital, Hollington!!
 Nothing more is known about Emily

 - Sarah Kate Edmonds